 Acknowledged the authors quoted in this study and the author of the standardized instrument through citations and referencing.
 Presented the findings in a generalized manner.

-3.12 Limitations
+3.11 Limitations

-The study became expensive for the researcher in terms of expenses such as library fees, photocopying and printing.
+The study was expensive for the researcher in terms of expenses such as library fees, photocopying and printing.

-Some respondents were uncooperative through withholding certain information which was termed as "sensitive".
+Some respondents were uncooperative through withholding certain information which is termed as "sensitive".

 The researcher was faced with the problem of finding relevant information.
-Some secondary data was outdated and linking it to the study became difficult.
+Some secondary data was outdated and linking it to the study becomes difficult.

-There was a problem of misinterpretation of the purpose of the research as some referred to the researcher as a 'spy'.
+There was a problem of misinterpretation of the purpose of the research as some can refer to the researcher as a 'spy' sent on ground by the state.

-Despite all the above problems, the researcher used strategies such as working within his proposed budget, reassuring correspondents about the confidentially of certain issues and also utilizing mostly the Kampala international university Main library and Ntungamo district local government.
+Despite all the above problems, the researcher used strategies such as working within his proposed budget, reassuring correspondents about the confidentially of certain issues and also utilizing mostly the Kampala International University Main Library and Tororo district local government, library, the research also allied the respondents worries by showing them a letter of introduction from the college of education, open, distance and e-learning that confirmed to them my student status.